 THE AML CHALLENGE - AND THE Kx SOLUTION

 AML teams have the onerous task of validating the probity of their customers, the transactions they execute and, in many cases, the actions the institution undertakes on their behalf.
 As a result, they are striving to achieve the same levels of data aggregation and analysis that their trading counterparts have had to meet for MAR, MiFID and similar regulations.
-In the process they are facing the same problems in the sourcing, cleansing, analysis and governance of the required data, much of which is often siloed in different systems, stored in multiple formats and labeled with inconsistent nomenclature.
+In the process, they are facing the same problems in the sourcing, cleansing, analysis and governance of the required data, much of which is often siloed in different systems, stored in multiple formats and labeled with inconsistent nomenclature.

 Kx for AML is designed to address precisely these challenges and provide real-time detection of prohibited activity ranging from individual trading misconduct and suspicious transaction profiles though to cross-party collusion and insider trading.
 The solution provides for both real-time and historical processing of bank transaction and trade data through a number of sophisticated algorithms, producing AML-specific alerts and case reports for compliance and investigation teams.
 The alerts range from the detection of fraudulent activity such as structuring of funds to transaction anomalies and activity within dormant accounts.

-THE Kx SOLUTIONKx for AML is based on the same market-leading technology used by regulators and brokers worldwide for trade and market surveillance.
+Kx for AML is based on the same market-leading technology used by regulators and brokers worldwide for trade and market surveillance.
 It is powered by the world's fastest time-series database, kdb+, for ingesting and normalizing data from multiple sources, performing real-time analytics for detecting AML violations, providing instant alerting and full lifecycle case management.
 The entire process is supported by a flexible HTML5-based UI providing investigative dashboards, market reconstruction and replay, flexible alert configuration and full backtesting capabilities

 Click on the link below to read more about Kx for Surveillance

-AML ALERTS AND REPORTSOut-of-the-box alerts include:
+AML ALERTS AND REPORTS

 - Flow Through of Funds - looks back through a user-defined number of days to determine if transactions in and out of a customer’s account exceed predefined thresholds